tryyang2001/tp/docs/DeveloperGuide.md

 1. Checks and creates the file if it is missing.
 2. Retrieves the data from the file with the use of the ProfileDecoder to decode.

-Reference Diagram: Checks for the file and create directory if it does not exist

 <p align="center" width="100%">
   <img width="auto" src="images/ChecksForFileStorage.png" alt="ProfileStorageLoadSequenceDiagram"/>
+<i>Reference Diagram: Checks for the file and create directory if it does not exist</i>
 </p>

 The diagram above explains how the application checks if a file exists.
 If it exists, it will not perform any additional functionality.
 Otherwise, it will generate a new file in preparation for storage.

-Reference Diagram: Retrieval of data from storage with the use of ProfileDecoder to decode

 <p align="center" width="100%">
   <img width="auto" src="images/RetrieveDataFromStorage.png" alt="ProfileStorageLoadSequenceDiagram"/>
+<i>Reference Diagram: Retrieval of data from storage with the use of ProfileDecoder to decode</i>
 </p>

 The diagram above explains the processes to decode the items from the file.